UNREASONABLE DETENTIONS AND UNREASONABLY PROLONGED DETENTIONS - OVERVIEW

 And Thank Goodness: High school students do, in fact, have the First Amendment right to say "fuck cheer fuck everything."

 Which means that, at least in theory, the school should probably not be trying to shut down the authors, and the perceived “civility” of the report, or lack thereof, does not change that fact.
 (By the way: does it uphold “civility” for adults to trash student journalists in the media?)
-In any event, surprisingly often it’s the case that schools, despite the role they potentially could play in setting an example around the importance of public debate, lash out first in response to critical speech, and only sort out the legality of their own actions after the fact.
+In any event, surprisingly often it’s the case that schools, despite the role they potentially could play in setting an example around the importance of public debate, lash out first in response to critical speech, and only stop to consider the legality of their own actions well after the fact.

 For free consultation about potential civil rights cases, call today.